 - Olivetti: A number of videoconference ‘specials’ from Zurich all about the company’s new computer range – the PC Pro.
 Co-presenter with News at Ten’s Pam Armstrong and broadcast to Olivetti’s dealers across Europe.
 Followed a news and interactive Q&A format.
 I also reported from the Italian Grand Prix at Imola on the launch of Olivetti’s revolutionary sub-portable PC, the Quaderno.

 - Sun Life: Live Budget Analysis featuring John Major – then Chancellor of the Exchequer, later UK Prime Minister.
 Interviewed Sun Life’s Chief Economist in the studio who also dissected Major’s speech.
 Managed live phone-in from customers around the country.

 - British Computer Society: A programme explaining BCS’ career path umbrella initiative for computing professionals – the Professional Development Scheme.

 - Networks TV: Live presentation of the UK’s major b-b technology event of the year from Birmingham’s National Exhibition Centre.
 Anchored overviews of each day’s news and produced analyses.

-- UK internetuk.internet.com: I was the site’s launch editor, and then its consulting editor when uk.internet.com was under the control of VNU Business Online.
+- uk.internet.com: I was the site’s launch editor, and then its consulting editor when uk.internet.com was under the control of VNU Business Online.
 Designed and written specifically for a British audience, the site aimed to guide e-business managers through the bewildering maze of hype and techno babble that kept them away from the business of doing business on the internet.
 The site is now part of the huge US portal, internet.com.